About Wanneroo SC

 “Caring and Excellence” were the twin approaches to the education of the students.
 The day started with a half hour Teacher Advisory Group meeting.
 An integral part of pastoral care, TAG teachers and groups were to remain with students throughout their years at high school and engaged in a series of activities both in and out of school to promote cohesiveness and team building.
 Each TAG group belonged to a house.
 The houses were named by students and teachers using the letters “WANERO” for WANNEROO; Watkins, after the first Principal and the others after an aboriginal leader and early settlers in the Wanneroo District.
 Watkins (Wattle yellow), Ariti (Azure/Aqua blue), Noogongoo (Navy blue), Elliott (Emerald green), Rogers (Red), Okely (Orange).

-These names and colours continue today.
+These names and colours have only recently been retired.
 House flags made by one of the early teachers, Meg Cowey will be preserved and exhibited in the library as the school community come up with a newer version to represent the houses.

 Strong house spirit was fostered and parades and performances by houses were a colourful enjoyable part of sporting carnivals.
 Year Co-Ordinators were also a key part of the pastoral care program.
 Flex-days were a part of the school program where the timetable was suspended for the day and educational excursions run across the whole school or TAG teachers organised, with their group, community service projects in the local community or short courses/activities were run to extend student learning beyond the normal curriculum.